Revealing Neutrino Mass Ordering at CEPC and FCC-ee

+{\bf \textit{Interplay with JUNO's results}} Since JUNO is expected to determine the neutrino mass ordering within the next five years, prior to the completion of future lepton colliders, it is interesting to explore the possible interplay with JUNO's results.

+Here we consider two extreme scenarios to illustrate this interplay to show the best sensitivity of CEPC/FCC-ee to test two-HNL regime, as summarized in Table~\ref{tab:sce}.
+In scenario A, JUNO confirms the normal hierarchy (NH), while CEPC/FCC-ee have achieved the largest discrimination with only $e$ observation with $R_{e} = (N_0+N_{B,e})/(N_0+\sum N_{B,\alpha})$.
+To establish this tension at the $2\sigma$ level, approximately $N_0 \simeq 3.7 \times 10^3$ events are required.

+In scenario B, JUNO determines the IH.
+As an extreme case, we assume that CEPC/FCC-ee observes only the muon flavor, which would again be inconsistent with the JUNO result.
+Similarly, about $N_0 \simeq 8.2 \times 10^4$ events would be needed to reach the $2\sigma$ significance.
+In Fig.~\ref{fig:sum}, the blue and purple dash-dotted curves indicate the regions where such deviations could signal physics beyond the minimal two-HNL framework for Scenario A/B.

-{\bf \textit{Conclusion}} In this Letter, we have demonstrated that the neutrino mass ordering can be probed at high-energy colliders through the flavor structure of HNL interactions.
-Within the minimal Type-I seesaw framework with two nearly degenerate HNLs, the heavy--light neutrino mixings are strongly correlated with the light-neutrino mass spectrum, yielding characteristic and distinguishable flavor patterns for the NH and IH.
+{\bf \textit{Conclusion}} In this work, we have shown that the lepton-flavor structure of heavy neutral lepton interactions at future electron–positron colliders provides a sensitive probe of the neutrino mass ordering within the minimal Type-I seesaw framework.
+In scenarios with two nearly degenerate HNLs, the flavor composition of the heavy–light neutrino mixings is tightly correlated with the light-neutrino mass spectrum, leading to characteristic and experimentally testable signatures for normal and inverted orderings.

-Focusing on future $Z$ factories such as CEPC and FCC-ee, we show that the lepton-flavor composition of prompt HNL decays provides a robust handle on the neutrino mass ordering.
-For total mixings as small as $U_{\rm tot}^2 \simeq 4 \times 10^{-9}$, collider measurements can already probe the mass-ordering–sensitive parameter space.
-For larger mixings, $U_{\rm tot}^2 \gtrsim 10^{-6}$, a near-maximal discrimination power can be achieved, approaching the limit imposed by current neutrino oscillation data.

-Our results highlight a unique synergy between collider experiments and neutrino oscillation measurements.
-While experiments like JUNO probe the infrared properties of the neutrino mass spectrum, CEPC and FCC-ee directly access its ultraviolet origin through the HNL flavor structure.
-A consistent determination of the mass ordering across these complementary frontiers would provide compelling evidence for the minimal seesaw mechanism with two HNLs, whereas any tension would signal new dynamics beyond this minimal framework.
+Focusing on future $Z$ factories such as CEPC and FCC-ee, we demonstrated that measurements of flavor-resolved HNL decays can probe mass-ordering–dependent parameter space over a wide range of HNL masses and mixings.
+While upcoming oscillation experiments are expected to determine the neutrino mass ordering through precision measurements at low energies, collider-based probes access fundamentally different information by testing the ultraviolet structure of neutrino mass generation.
+As such, collider measurements offer an independent and complementary validation of the neutrino mass spectrum within the seesaw paradigm.